 Do you remember the agony of having to look up words and write definitions as part of your homework while growing up?
 Ugh...I hated it.
 Every week we had to write out the word the syllable break up and the pronunciation for 10 new vocabulary words.
 It was so painful back then.
 I'm not sure what has happened over the past 30 years, but I now think that the dictionary is one of the coolest things ever.
 I love looking up words to see their origin and their intended meaning.
 Not that I like to flash around a big vocabulary (or 50 cent words as my teacher used to call them), but I do know some pretty big words (patting myself on the back).

-So here is an idea for decorating a wall in your house with canvas prints that involves using the dictionary.
+So here is a creative decoration idea using canvas prints and dictionary definitions.
 These canvas creations can be hung in a family room, kitchen, playrooms, or a child's room.
 It all depends on the word you are defining.
 I have some examples of possible words below.
 Here is what you need to make this creation a reality:

 A word (obviously)